 Suddenly Windows 10 Internet access disconnected, cant reach web pages.
 And trying to troubleshoot the network problems results from DNS server not responding?
-A number of users face similar problem suddenly after windows 10 1903 upgrade.
+A number of users report similar problems suddenly after windows 10 20H2 update.
 Unable to connect to network and internet and the network troubleshoot results

 The DNS server isn’t responding.